Spinning mule: Duties of the operatives

-A pair of mules would be manned by a person called the minder and two boys called the side piecer and the little piecer.
+A pair of mules would be operated by a person called the minder and two boys called the side piecer and the little piecer.
 They worked barefoot in humid temperatures; the minder and the little piecer worked the minder half of the mule.
 The minder would make minor adjustments to his mules to the extent that each mule worked differently.
 They were specialists in spinning, and were answerable only to the gaffer and under-gaffer who were in charge of the floor and with it the quantity and quality of the yarn that was produced.
 Bobbins of rovings came from the carder in the blowing room delivered by a bobbin carrier who was part of the carder's staff, and yarn was hoisted down to the warehouse by the warehouseman's staff.
 Delineation of jobs was rigid and communication would be through the means of coloured slips of paper written on in indelible pencil.